 “People always ask me how long I have been singing.
 I say I started at 5 years old but I know it was long before that.
-I am told stories of me singing when this or that was happening and I don’t remember these times so I must have been much younger than 5.
-I do remember constantly performing in front of thousands of people (in my mind).
+I do remember constantly performing in front of thousands of people, in my mind.
 I would sing lead, back-up, and all the instruments.
 Microphone of choice was my mother’s deodorant spray, ” she laughs.

 Jewelle performed for her first real audience at age six singing in a school play.
 She began piano lessons and continued for eleven years before turning her attention towards becoming a vocalist.
 Music and singing have always come naturally to her.

 Her love for rich harmonies and the blending of voices inspired her to join a Gospel choir as a teenager.
 She would bask in the beauty of the voices and learn all the parts just for fun.